emacs-lsp/lsp-mode/docs/page/main-features.md

 ## Project errors on modeline

-To see all error statistics in the modeline you can enable `lsp-modeline-diagnostics-mode`.
+To see all error statistics in the modeline you can enable `lsp-modeline-diagnostics-mode` or `(setq lsp-modeline-diagnostics-enable t)`.
 This is especially useful for languages that compilation might be broken due to errors in other files(e.g. Java/Haskell).

 ![](../examples/modeline-diagnostics.png)